-Can you get into university if you’re studying BTECs?
+Can you get into university if you’re studying Btecs?

-Moving from BTECs to university study
+Moving from Btecs to university study

 There are two main pathways by which BTECs can provide progression on to university degrees:

-- BTEC level 3 - this is the equivalent of studying A-levels and provides access to a degree programme in the first year.
+- Btec level 3: this is the equivalent of studying A-levels and provides access to a degree programme in the first year.

-- BTEC level 4 HNC and level 5 HND - these often provide access to degree programmes in the second or final year of the course.
+- Btec level 4 HNC and level 5 HND: these often provide access to degree programmes in the second or final year of the course.

-Many course profiles on The Uni Guide feature BTEC entry requirements.
+Many course profiles on The Uni Guide feature Btec entry requirements.

-Do all universities accept BTECs?
+Do all universities accept Btecs?

-Nearly all universities accept BTECs in relevant subject areas, similar to how they would with equivalent A-level qualifications.
+Nearly all universities accept Btecs in relevant subject areas, similar to how they would with equivalent A-level qualifications.

-Things to consider if you’re taking BTECs
+Things to consider if you’re taking Btecs

-BTEC students achieving good grades are just as sought after as students with good A-level results – here’s how to widen your options even further:
+Btec students aren't at a disadvantage when it comes to applying to university: "Btec students achieving good grades are just as sought after as students with good A-level results," HELOA explains.

 Take a close look at course entry requirements

-For some Btec students studying at National Diploma level, it might be that you are required to study an additional A-level, or equivalent, in order to meet the minimum UCAS points or specific grades offered.
+For some Btec students studying at National Diploma level, it might be that you are required to study an additional A-level, or equivalent, in order to meet the minimum Ucas points or specific grades offered.
 This is in the same way that an A-level student may need to have taken a certain number of A-levels, or studied particular subjects in order to get on to a course.

-It’s a good idea to get in touch with the university directly if you’re not sure of their BTEC entry criteria.
+It’s a good idea to get in touch with the university directly if you’re not sure of their Btec entry criteria.
 This can vary from one course to the next at a university and it’s always best to check if you’re unclear.

 Mention your practical experience on your personal statement

-For a subject such as health and social care, the work placements in areas such as childcare or healthcare settings can make for strong and well-rounded applications to courses including nursing, social work or health and social care degrees.
+"For a subject such as health and social care, the work placements in areas such as childcare or healthcare settings can make for strong and well-rounded applications to courses including nursing, social work or health and social care degrees," comments HELOA.

 Your subject options are flexible

-It’s also important to note that, as with A-levels, there are many transferable opportunities in terms of subjects – what you study at BTEC won’t necessarily dictate the exact subject you study at university.
-For example, if you have studied for a BTEC in one subject area, you can apply for a different subject at university.
+It’s also important to note that, as with A-levels, there are many transferable opportunities in terms of subjects – what you study at Btec won’t necessarily dictate the exact subject you study at university.
+For example, if you have studied for a Btec in one subject area, you can apply for a different subject at university.

-For example, studying an applied science BTEC can lead on to degree programmes in chemistry, biochemistry, food science or zoology, to name just a few examples.
+For example, studying an applied science Btec can lead on to degree programmes in chemistry, biochemistry, food science or zoology, to name just a few examples.